sola-st/PyTy/README.md

-# PyTy: Statically Repairing Type Errors in Python
+# PyTy: Repairing Static Type Errors in Python
 PyTy is an automated program repair approach specifically designed for Python type errors.
-PyTy utilizes a learning-based model trained on a dataset of Python type error fixes.
+PyTy utilizes a learning-based model trained on a dataset of Python type error fixes called PyTyDefects.

 ## Purpose
 Submission for ICSE 2024 Artifact: